etanimowo/Retail-Sales-Data-Cleaning-in-Excel/README.md

 ---
 ### Objective
-The goal of this project was to clean and prepare a messy dataset of retail transactions containing over 5,000 rows.
+The goal of this project is to clean and prepare a messy dataset of retail transactions containing over 5,000 rows.
 The retail dataset had issues such as missing values, inconsistent formats, duplicated entries, and incorrect data types.
 I used Microsoft Excel to clean and standardize the data to make it ready for analysis.

 ---
 ### Data Source